fagan2888/transferwise/README.md

 # transferwise
-automate to create and compare quotes periodically to get the best rate
+automate to create and compare quotes periodically to get the best rate.
+Website: transferwise.com

 # How-To
 - Open an account at transferwise.com